Fact check: Musk, Trump deceive about a Trump-era Pentagon contract for ‘social deception’ defense

 As Harwell noted, detailed information about the contract has long been publicly available on the US government’s spending disclosure website.
 The contract, which was awarded after a public bidding process, was funded by the Department of Defense’s Defense Advanced Research Projects Agency (DARPA), which develops new technologies for the military.

 The nature of the contract was described, in the brief and vague manner typical of federal contract descriptions, as “ACTIVE SOCIAL ENGINEERING DEFENSE (ASED) LARGE SCALE SOCIAL DECEPTION (LSD).”
-Those words might sound nefarious to someone who did no further research – but there is ample public information on what the contract was for.
+Those words might sound nefarious to someone who did no further research – but even before the Defense Department provided its Friday comment, there was ample public information on what the contract was about.

 DARPA explained on its website that it was seeking to develop technology to “automatically identify, disrupt, and investigate social engineering attacks” – attacks known as “social engineering” because they try to deceive or “engineer” humans into performing certain actions, like clicking on links to malicious software, divulging sensitive information or giving up money.